-There are three locations in the sophisticated Onyx Coffee Lab chain, which brings high design, impressive drink chops (including inventions such as the Oatchata and Winter Gibraltar), and carefully chosen snacks (such as Avocado & Prosciutto toast with pickled onion and cracked pepper) that differ from Fayetteville to Springdale to Bentonville to the upcoming Rogers headquarters.
+There are four locations in the sophisticated Onyx Coffee Lab chain, which brings high design, impressive drink chops (including inventions such as the Harvest Oat Latte and S'mores Gibraltar), and carefully chosen snacks (such as Avocado & Prosciutto toast with pickled onion and cracked pepper) that differ from Fayetteville to Springdale to Bentonville to the Rogers headquarters.

 Claiming the perfectly worded title of "cultural oasis in a plastic wasteland," Otherlands is the heart of Memphis' historic Cooper Young district.
 Live bluegrass and rock music pours out of the place every Friday and Saturday night, and inside is a rotating art exhibit and secret gift shop.

 If you love good coffee and happen to very hungry, Sabina's breaks the mold of modest coffee shop meals with smothered deliciousness such as sweet potato hash and a famous layered breakfast.
-Wash it down with coffee or try a house drink such as the lavender lemonade or ginger lavish.
+Wash it down with coffee or try a house drink such as the Mexican spiced mocha or ginger lavish.

 Cowboy hats, prairie dresses, and bolo ties adorn the musicians in the log cabin-style Sacred Grounds, but the coffee and food is 100 percent modern.
 Vegans and vegetarians have plenty of options, as do hardcore coffee connoisseurs 7,000 feet above sea level in the beautiful Sacramento Mountains.

 Quartz Hill, California